 \section{Surfaces of higher genus}

-Now we extend the construction of Section~\ref{sec:infinitefamily} to produce higher genus surfaces, proving Theorem~\ref{thm:increasing-the-genus}.
-From now on, let $\S_0=S_1\cup S_2$ be as in Theorem~\ref{thm:infinitefamily} (i.e.\ the surface link in Figure~\ref{fig:infinitefamily}, with $K$ a topologically slice and strongly quasipositive knot).
-Recall that $S_1$ is a disk and $S_2$ is genus one.
+Next, we extend the construction of Section~\ref{sec:infinitefamily} to produce higher genus surfaces, proving Theorem~\ref{thm:increasing-the-genus}.
+From now on, let $\S_0=S_1\cup S_2$ be as in Theorem~\ref{thm:intro-surface-links} (i.e.\ the surface link in Figure~\ref{fig:infinitefamily}, with $K$ a topologically slice, strongly quasipositive knot).
+Recall that $S_1$ has genus zero and $S_2$ has genus one.
 In shorthand, we write that $\S_0$ has genus $(0,1)$.

-In order to use $\S_0$ to produce exotic surfaces of higher genus, it will be useful to understand a certain high genus Brunnian link.
+In order to use $\S_0$ to produce exotic surfaces of higher genus, first we describe a certain high genus Brunnian link.
 Fix a positive integer $g$ and let $R^g=R^g_1\sqcup R^g_2$ be the surface link in $B^4$ illustrated in Figure~\ref{fig:linkR}.
 We also draw a band $b^g_R$ between the two components of $R^g$.
 The link $R^g$ is Brunnian of genus $(0,g)$.

-\begin{proposition} The surface $\widetilde{R}^g$ obtained from gluing $R^g_1$ and $R^g_2$ together along $b^g_R$ is isotopic to a positive Seifert surface $($pushed slightly into $B^4)$. \end{proposition}
+\begin{proposition} The surface $\widetilde{R}^g$ obtained by gluing $R^g_1$ and $R^g_2$ together along the band $b^g_R$, as in Figure~\ref{fig:linkR}, is isotopic to a quasipositive Seifert surface $($pushed slightly into $B^4)$. \end{proposition}

-\begin{proof} In Figure~\ref{fig:linkR_isotopy}, we illustrate an isotopy from $\widetilde{R}^g$ to a positive Seifert surface (slightly pushed into $B^4$) for a connected sum of $g$ right-handed trefoil knots. \end{proof}
+\begin{proof} In Figure~\ref{fig:linkR_isotopy}, we illustrate an isotopy from $\widetilde{R}^g$ to a quasipositive Seifert surface (slightly pushed into $B^4$) for a connected sum of $g$ right-handed trefoil knots. \end{proof}

-Now we use $R^g$ to increase the genus of $\S_0$.
+We use $R^g$ to increase the genus of $\S_0$.
 For any integers $r,s$ with $r\ge0$ and $s\ge 1$, let $\S^{r,s}_0$ be obtained as follows (see Figure~\ref{fig:genusmn} (top)).

 \begin{enumerate}[1.] \item Start with a copy of $\S_0$. \item If $r>0$, then band a copy of $R^r$ to $\S_0$.
 The bands are indicated in Figure~\ref{fig:genusmn} (top); note that the disk component of $R^r$ is banded to $S_2$ while the positive genus component of $R^r$ is banded to $S_1$. \item If $s>1$, then band a copy of $R^{s-1}$ to $\S_0$.
 The bands are again indicated in Figure~\ref{fig:genusmn} (top); note that the disk component of $R^{s-1}$ is banded to $S_1$ while the positive genus component of $R^{s-1}$ is banded to $S_2$. \item Call the result genus $(r,s)$ surface $\S^{r,s}_0$. \end{enumerate}